-You may pay for yourself and for any family members who will live with you in the United States.
-Attorneys, accredited representatives, and employers are not authorized to create a USCIS ELIS account on your behalf to pay the USCIS Immigrant Fee.
-Only you, as the immigrant, may open a USCIS ELIS account and pay the required fee in order to obtain your Permanent Resident Card (Green Card).
+You may pay for yourself and any family members who will live with you in the United States.
+Attorneys, accredited representatives and employers are not authorized to create a USCIS ELIS account on your behalf to pay the USCIS Immigrant Fee.
+Only you, as the immigrant, may open a USCIS ELIS account and pay the required fee to obtain your Green Card.

-You will receive an ADIT (Alien Documentation, Identification and Telecommunications) stamp upon entering the U.S. that will serve as proof of permanent resident status for up to one year or until you receive your Permanent Resident Card.
+You will receive an ADIT (Alien Documentation, Identification and Telecommunications) stamp (also known as a visa stamp) upon entering the United States.
+This stamp will serve as proof of your lawful permanent resident status for up to 1 year or until you receive your Green Card.

 To pay the USCIS Immigrant Fee through USCIS ELIS, you must provide the following:

 Please keep a copy of your receipt for your records.
 (To have an electronic confirmation sent to you, please provide your email address in the spaces provided when making your payment.)

 Finding Your A-Number and DOS Case ID

 Visit Tips on Finding Your A-Number and DOS Case ID for instructions on where to find this information.

 USCIS will not issue you a Green Card until we receive your Immigrant Fee payment.
 If you fail to pay your fee within 45 days, USCIS will send you a notice requesting payment.
 If you do not pay the fee within the time specified in the notice, you will not receive your Green Card..

 If you accidentally paid twice or otherwise feel you paid a USCIS Immigrant Fee in error, please submit the online help form to receive assistance.

 For More Information or to Report an Issue